El Ligero

-Simon Musk (born 1 July 1985) is an English professional wrestler better known under his in-ring persona of masked Mexican luchador, El Ligero (or simply Ligero).
-He is most known for his time in the British independent circuit and in WWE, on their NXT UK brand.
+Simon Musk (born 1 July 1985) is an English former professional wrestler better known under his in-ring persona of masked Mexican luchador, El Ligero (or simply Ligero).
+He is best known for his time in the British independent circuit, most notably New Generation Wrestling (NGW), What Culture Pro Wrestling (WCPW) and Preston City Wrestling (PCW).
+He is also known for his time in WWE, on their NXT UK brand.

 Professional wrestling career

 Independent circuit (2002–2018, 2019–2020)

 El Ligero has been a professional wrestler since February 2002.

 In 2010, El Ligero appeared for Insane Championship Wrestling, entering a tournament to become the inaugural ICW Zero-G Champion but was unsuccessful.

 At WCPW: Refuse to Lose, Ligero became the inaugural WCPW Internet Champion before losing it 55 days later to Cody Rhodes in a match where the GFW NEX*GEN Championship was also on the line.

 On 20 October 2016, it was announced that Ligero would take part at the taping of the British professional wrestling promotion World of Sport Wrestling.
 He only made one appearance for World of Sport, on the inaugural show on 1 November 2016, where he won a singles match against Zack Gibson and later that night competed in a battle royal.